MechaArms/MechaArms/README.md

 - 👋 Hi, I’m @MechaArms
 - 👀 I’m interested in became a developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Kotlin
 - 💞️ I’m looking to collaborate to everyone
-- 📫 How to reach me find me here in github
+- 📫 How to reach me find in <a href="https://www.linkedin.com.br/in/romero-mendes-441752190">Linkedin</a>

 <!---
 MechaArms/MechaArms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.